Tips on How to Stay Active as You Get OlderDecember 1, 2022

 Enjoy an Active Lifestyle at Essex Meadows

 At Essex Meadows, we know the importance of seniors staying active as they age.
 That’s why health and wellness activities are woven into our core philosophy.
 From our fitness center, saltwater swimming pool and executive-length golf course to our gardening areas and woodland trails, you’ll be sure to find an abundance of opportunities to engage in the active pursuits that help you stay healthy and happy.
-To find out more about our philosophy of wellness, or to schedule a tour of our beautiful 104-acre campus, contact us today.
+To find out more about independent living community, our philosophy of wellness, or to schedule a tour of our beautiful 104-acre campus, contact us today.